 While bone spurs by themselves aren’t necessarily a cause for concern – these growths are very common as your body ages and are often harmless – they can cause serious side effects if they grow to the point where they impinge on a nerve or another bone.
 When the osteophytes in question are cervical, thoracic or lumbar bone spurs, this can potentially result in a number of severe side effects, such as:

 - Weakness in the extremities

 - Restricted movement

 - In some cases, disability

-Talk to your physician if you’re experiencing any of these symptoms and are wondering if cervical, thoracic, or lumbar bone spurs might be the cause.
-A scan of your spine can determine if bone spurs are to blame for any pain or weakness you’re suffering from, and your physician can then discuss treatment options with you.
-These can include rest, exercise, and medications – including anti-inflammatories, muscle relaxers, and pain relievers – cortisone shots, physical therapy, or even surgery.
+Talk to your physician if you’re experiencing any of these symptoms and are wondering if cervical, thoracic or lumbar bone spurs might be the cause.
+An X-ray of your spine can determine if bone spurs are to blame for any pain or weakness you’re suffering from, and your physician can then discuss treatment options with you.
+These can include rest, exercise and medications – including anti-inflammatories, muscle relaxers and pain relievers – physical therapy, cortisone shots or even surgery.

-It’s important to note, however, that many common surgical treatment options for cervical, thoracic, and lumbar bone spurs are invasive procedures, which can possibly leave you with a lengthy, painful recovery process.
-But with the minimally invasive, state-of-the-art procedures performed at Laser Spine Institute, you can potentially feel relief from neck and back pain quickly, with better success rates and lower infection rates than many traditional surgical procedures.
-For a complimentary MRI review, and to learn more about our innovative procedures and streamlined patient experience, contact us today.
+It’s important to note, however, that traditional surgical treatment options for cervical, thoracic and lumbar bone spurs are invasive procedures, which can possibly leave you with a lengthy, painful recovery process.
+But with the minimally invasive, state-of-the-art procedures performed at Laser Spine Institute, you can find relief from neck and back pain more quickly, and with a better success rate and lower infection rate than what is associated with traditional open spine surgery.
+For a complimentary MRI or CT scan review, and to learn more about our innovative procedures and streamlined patient experience, contact us today.